EN / PT

 MENTORS

-Founded in 2017, oitoo is an architecture studio based in Porto and Lisbon, formed by João Machado, Laura Lupini, Nuno Rodrigues, and Diogo Zenha.
+Founded in 2017, Oitoo is an architecture studio based between Porto and Lisbon, formed by João Machado, Laura Lupini, Nuno Rodrigues, and Diogo Zenha.
 The studio specialises in the reuse and revitalisation of spaces and territories, operating at the intersection of practice, research, and architectural thinking.

-oitoo will be working in Shopping Santa Cruzhttps://oitoo.pt
+oitoo will be working in Shopping Santa Cruz

 Founded in 2009 by Stéphane Damsin and Jan Haerens, OUEST architecture is a studio based in Brussels, dedicated to projects that intersect architecture, culture, and society.
 Their work spans both built projects and research and curatorial programmes.
 The studio is particularly noted for implementing renovation initiatives that promote the reuse of construction materials, fostering a circular economy and sustainability.

-OUEST will be working in Galécia Shopping Centrehttps://ouest.be
+OUEST will be working in Galécia Shopping Centre

-Frederico Duarte (Lisbon, 1979) is a design critic and curator.
+Frederico Duarte is a design critic and curator.
 He teaches at FBAUL, is the communications coordinator for Bauhaus of the Seas Sails at IST, and is a co-founder of Fazer magazine.
-At the Shopyard Summer School, he will present Learning from Babilónia — a project developed with students that offers a critical and ethnographic reading of one of Greater Lisbon’s most unique shopping centres.
+At the Shopyard Summer School, he will present Learning from Babilónia, a project developed with students that offers a critical and ethnographic reading of one of Greater Lisbon’s most unique shopping centres.

 Janina Gosseye is a professor at TU Delft, where she investigates how architecture and urbanism reflect social and political ideologies.
 Using methods such as oral history and visual narratives, she brings forward perspectives often silenced in architectural discourse.
 At the Shopyard Summer School, she will present her work on shopping centres and their role in shaping public space in post-war Europe.